EllenWM/Evolution-of-Gender-Diversity-in-Physics-Conferences/README.md

 "ErrorResearchers.ipynb": Trying to solve problems with researchers the API could not find/didn't find any data on.

-"GenderEstimation_thesis.ipynb": Estimation gender of the researchers
+"GenderEstimation.ipynb": Estimation gender of the researchers

 "SponsoringUnits.ipynb": Assigning sponsoring units